-Death is not something you often like to think about.
-But when you have children, especially if you are an unmarried or divorced parent, you may have wondered what will happen to my child, if I die?
-If you are a divorced, non-custodial parent, you may be curious if a third party can step-in and take custody of your child, if the custodial parent dies.
-These are some important questions to consider.
+Death is not something you often like to think about; but when you have children—especially if you are an unmarried or divorced parent—then you may have wondered "What will happen to my child if I die?"
+If you are a divorced, non-custodial parent, then you may be curious if a third party can step-in and take custody of your child if the custodial parent dies.
+Each of these are important questions to consider.

 What if the child’s parents are divorced and the other parent is still living, but has little, to no relationship with the child?
 Typically, the court will still award custody to the other parent due to the fundamental liberty interests in parenting one’s own child established by the Supreme Court in 2000.

 But what if the other parent is unfit?